paulhager/MMCL-Tabular-Imaging/README.md

 - `delete_segmentation` deletes the first channel of a three channel image (historical reasons) and should typically be left to false.
 - If `weights` is set, during finetuning a weighted sampled will be used instead of assuming the evaluation train data has been properly balanced
 - `eval_metric` supports `acc` for accuracy (top-1) and `auc` (for unbalanced data)
 - If doing multimodal pretraining or tabular pretraining (SCARF), the tabular data should be provided as *NOT* one-hot encoded so the sampling from the empirical marginal distribution works correctly.
 You must provide a file `field_lengths_tabular` which is an array that in the order of your tabular columns specifies how many options there are for that field.
-Continuous fields ar should thus be set to 1 (i.e. no one-hot encoding necessary), while categorical fields should specify how many columns should be created for the one_hot encoding
+Continuous fields should thus be set to 1 (i.e. no one-hot encoding necessary), while categorical fields should specify how many columns should be created for the one_hot encoding